3D-CNN for Facial Micro- and Macro-expression Spotting on Long Video Sequences using Temporal Oriented Reference Frame: Introduction

 \section{Introduction}

 Facial expression is the main way people convey visual information of human emotion.
 It can predict a person's current state of emotion.
 Facial expressions can be classified into two groups: macro-expression (MaE) and micro-expression (ME).
 These classifications are based on their relative duration and intensity, where MaE (also known as a regular facial expression) lasts from 0.5 to 4.0s \cite{yan2013fast} and has higher intensity; ME occurs in less than 0.5s and has lower intensity.
-ME occurs more frequently in high stake and stressful circumstances \cite{ekman2003darwin, ekman2004emotions}.
+ME occurs more frequently in high-stake and stressful circumstances \cite{ekman2003darwin, ekman2004emotions}.
 As it is an involuntary reaction, the emotional state of a person can be revealed through analysing MEs.

-For ME spotting, due to limited dataset availability, early works are based on datasets consisting of short clips containing categorised ME (i.e., SAMM \cite{davison2018samm}, SMIC \cite{li2013spontaneous}, and CASME II \cite{yan2014casme}).
-Spotting with clips containing ME will result in high detection rate regardless.
-Hence, the recently created long video datasets, SAMM Long Videos (SAMM-LV) \cite{yap2020samm} and CAS(ME)\textsuperscript{2} \cite{qu2017cas}, were created to better represent spontaneous emotion for ME and MaE spotting.
+Earlier works of ME are based on datasets of short clips containing categorised ME (i.e., SAMM \cite{davison2018samm, davison2018objective}, SMIC \cite{li2013spontaneous}, and CASME II \cite{yan2014casme}).
+These were used to facilitate ME expressions recognition \cite{yap2018facial, see2019megc}.
+With recent interest in ME and MaE spotting, researchers created long video datasets, SAMM Long Videos (SAMM-LV) \cite{yap2020samm} and CAS(ME)\textsuperscript{2} \cite{qu2017cas}, to better represent spontaneous emotion for ME and MaE spotting.
 This paper focuses on automated spotting of MaE and ME on SAMM-LV and CAS(ME)\textsuperscript{2}.
+We produce the baseline results for two Facial Micro-expressions Grand Challenge (MEGC), i.e. MEGC2021 \cite{li2021fme} and MEGC2022.
+To increase the level of challenge, we introduce a new unseen dataset.